SocietyProtocol/Content-Library/Published/Articles/The state of The State (History).md

 ![[evolution-indenture-democracy.png]]*The duplicated state of the indenture scaled into the duplicated state of modern democracy (social contract).*

 The duplicated state of the double-entry accounting age requires less protection compared to the single-entry period.
-Today, society trusts essentially all of its state records (<u>private</u>, <u>semi-private</u>, and <u>public state</u>) to data centers owned by a merger of corporations and Nation States[^13] (_humans have made the logical decision that duplicated double-entry state owned by the data center is more beneficial than single-entry state made by the data center about them)_.
+Today, society trusts essentially all of its state records (<u>private</u>, <u>semi-private</u>, and <u>public state</u>) to data centers owned by corporations and Nation States (_humans have made the logical decision that duplicated double-entry state owned by the data center is more beneficial than single-entry state made by the data center about them)_.
 These entities have been given god-like power that pharaohs could't even write about (they didn't know how to write).

 Each subsequent stage of human history has added more permanent and less mutateable state to our collective **state that binds (STB)**.
 We have arrived at an overflow of state.
 Duplicated everywhere needlessly, not synchronized.
 Owned by "god-like entities" who manipulate it to control the State and manipulate the consensus of society like feudal lords.